 In-year applications can be made at any time during the two-year programme.
 However, since the introduction of linear A Levels it is more difficult for students to transfer after the start of teaching.
+Space may not be available in some or all the subjects chosen, so students may have to choose alternative courses.

-Applications for the sixth form should be made directly to the Academy.
+Applications for the post-16 should be made directly to the Academy.